Netherlands - Gender equality

 At a glance

-The Netherlands views the realization of women’s and girls’ equality as a prerequisite to the accomplishment of all other development goals
+The Netherlands views gender equality as a prerequisite to all other development goals

 Gender policy marker: Projects which “advance gender equality and women’s empowerment or reduce discrimination and inequalities based on sex” are tagged in the OECD’s Creditor Reporting System (CRS) database.